Kowsalyasp/parentkarafmodule/sql readme.md

  ### *Attributes of table tag*

     name = Name of the table.
-    type = It refers to table type, and some values are given for each table types. the following table types are, 1 -> COMMON
+    type = It refers to table type, and some values are given for each table type. the following table types are, 1 -> COMMON
                   If you don't specify any type, by default the table type is set to common.
 It does not depend on any ID.
                2 -> COMMON_PARTITIONED_BY_ID
                   If the table type is common but if the table wants to be partitioned by ID, then prefer this table type.
                11 -> ORG_DEPENDENT
-                  The table which is dependent on org_id.
+                  The table is dependent on org_id.
                12 -> ORG_PARTITIONED_BY_ID
                   Based on ID, the table would be partitioned.
                13 -> ORG_PARTITIONED_BY_ORG
-                  Based on org_id, the table would be partioned.
+                  Based on org_id, the table would be partitioned.
                21 -> ORG_MIXED
-                  This type of table belongs to org_id and also exists common null values.
+                  This type of table belongs to org_id and also exists with common null values.
                22 -> ORG_MIXED_BY_ID
-                  This type of table belongs to ID, org_id and also exists common null values.
+                  This type of table belongs to ID, org_id, and also exists common null values.
                23 -> ORG_MIXED_BY_ORG
-                  This type of table belongs to org_id, partition by ID and also exists common null values.
+                  This type of table belongs to org_id, partition by ID, and also exists common null values.

 ## Column tag
 Columns are also called fields in a database table.
-The attributes for the column name of the table, its data type, whether it is nullable or not, maximum length, and default value for the column are provided here.
+The attributes for the column name of the table, its data type, whether it is nullable or not, maximum length, and the default value for the column are provided here.
 Each column should be provided within the columns tag.

 ```